-An elimination period of 14 days in example No. 1 would offer a payable benefit period of zero weeks due to the amount of accrued leave.
-In example No. 2, a 14 day elimination period would offer a payable benefit period of six weeks.
-Each pregnancy is different and your disability period may vary from these examples.
+Even with a shorter elimination period of 14 days in the "Normal delivery" example above, the payable benefit period is also zero weeks due to the amount of paid parental leave.
+Similarly, changing to a 14-day elimination period in the "Cesarean delivery" example above, the payable benefit period would be one week.

+Each pregnancy is different, and your disability period may vary from these examples.
 These examples illustrate the basic anticipated benefit for normal pregnancy.
-If you have considerable accrued sick or annual leave, this short-term disability policy may not provide significant value for a normal delivery; but it may provide significant value in the event of unforeseen circumstances.
+If you have considerable accrued sick or annual leave, such as paid parental leave, this short-term disability policy may not provide significant value for a normal delivery, but it may provide significant value in the event of unforeseen circumstances.
 Contact MetLife directly to discuss your specific situation.

-If I receive other income will it reduce my disability benefits?
+If I receive other income, will it reduce my disability benefits?

-Benefits payable during the payable benefit period may be reduced by other sources of income, e.g., worker's compensation, unemployment insurance, and Sick Leave Bank.
+Benefits payable during the payable benefit period may be reduced by other sources of income, e.g., worker's compensation, unemployment insurance and Sick Leave Bank.
 See the Certificate of Coverage for a comprehensive list of other sources of income which may reduce your disability insurance benefit.